datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 ### Reverse-proxy setup

 Eventually, the Forgejo container will run and offer http access via port `3000`.
-We will tell podman to expose this port also on the hosts port `3000`.
+We will tell podman to expose this port also on the host's port `3000`.
 This makes Forgejo accessible via `http://localhost:3000`, or whatever hostname identifies the machine.

-However, it would be much nicer to be able to use something like `https://git.example.com`, where `example.com` is replaced with whatever your domain is.
-This is easily achieved with [Caddy](https://caddyserver.com), including automated certificate generation for `https`.
+However, we want to have proper HTTPS and use something like `https://git.example.com`, where `example.com` is replaced with whatever your domain is.
+This is (most) easily achieved with [Caddy](https://caddyserver.com), including automated certificate generation for `https`.

 First point your domain DNS configuration for host `git` to the server's (IP)